 Balandra Beach, La Paz.
 Mexico’s Most Beautiful Beach?

 Miles of pristine white sand, clear water which glistens from the beaming sun above and perfect swimming conditions due to the security of the bay from the open sea.
-These are some of the attributes which, when put together, equal a perfect beach.
+These are some of the attributes which, when put together, equal the perfect beach.
 These are the attributes which make up Balandra Beach, La Paz.

 Is Balandra Beach Mexico’s most beautiful beach or even the best of Baja California Sur beaches?
 That’s a tough question indeed.
 Mexico is not short of competition when it comes to beaches, however, in my opinion, Balandra Beach is Mexico’s best beach.
 Balandra Beach and the surroundings will wow you.

 La Paz has much to offer in terms of; cuisine, street art, outdoor activities, snorkelling and diving, but in my humble opinion, Balandra Beach is the main attraction.

 If things had panned out differently Balandra Beach would be unrecognisable from what’s there today.
 Like many other peaceful and beautiful beaches around the globe, eagle-eyed resort developers scope them out and plonk a giant, expensive resort smack bang on the foot of the beach.
 These resorts inevitably ruin the natural charm of the area.
 Thankfully, the area of Balandra Beach is now a Natural Protected Area, as of 2008, sparing Balandra Beach from future development.

-Instead of ghastly super resorts lining the beach, what lies in the area of Balandra Beach is the bright blue ocean for miles, and a near deserted beach, which contains a few tourists, wooden beach umbrellas and a food vendor.
+Instead of ghastly super resorts lining the beach, what lies in the area of Balandra Beach is the bright blue ocean for miles, and a near deserted beach, which contains a few tourists and locals, wooden beach umbrellas and a food vendor.

 Balandra Beach is a stunning area, but what makes this beach up there with the world’s bests?
 That’s right, not only is Balandra Beach one of Mexico’s best beaches, Balandra Beach is in the list of the world elites.